 Comprehensive Neuropsychological Evaluation

-We have experience evaluating many different types of neurological conditions, including:
+We assess cognitive and emotional changes from many different types of neurological conditions, including:

 • Early-onset dementia (before 65 years of age)